iankhor/catch-em-all/README.md

 # ;TLDR

-A app to filter down a list of pokemon with RxJS
+A app to filter down a list of pokemon with zustand

 ---